 Welcome to the website of the Luxor Archaeological Heritage Foundation, a non-profit organisation aimed at providing financial support for the TT45 Project of the Leiden University Mission to the Theban Necropolis.
-The team is directed by Dr. Carina van den Hoven and undertakes fieldwork in Theban Tomb 45 (TT45) in Sheikh ʿAbd el-Qurna, a UNESCO World Heritage Site on the west bank of the Nile, opposite modern Luxor.
+The team is directed by Dr. Carina van den Hoven and undertakes fieldwork in and around Theban Tomb 45 (TT45) at Sheikh ʿAbd el-Qurna, a UNESCO World Heritage Site on the west bank of the Nile, opposite modern Luxor.

 The fieldwork project is funded by the Gerda Henkel Stiftung.
 A special pilot project on the application of digital technologies is sponsored by the Netherlands Institute for the Near East (Leiden University), and the Leiden University Centre for Digital Humanities.
 We closely cooperate with our colleagues of the Egyptian Ministry of Tourism and Antiquities and of the Luxor and Qurna Inspectorates of Antiquities in studying and preserving Egypt’s cultural heritage, and we thank them for their advice, support and assistance.
 We also thank our colleagues at the Department of Egyptology, Leiden University and at the Netherlands-Flemish Institute in Cairo for their administrative and logistic support.